jvp-ux/learnjunipa/src/pages/blog/case-study-switch-junipa.md

 First the direct funding benefits:

-- Increase our NCCD funding by at least \$99,000 by offering support to 6 additional students identified as requiring adjustments,
+* Increase our NCCD funding by at least $99,000 by offering support to 6 additional students identified as requiring adjustments,
-- Further increase our NCCD funding by \$48,000 through transitioning 4 students from supplementary to substantial level of adjustments,
+* Further increase our NCCD funding by $48,000 through transitioning 4 students from supplementary to substantial level of adjustments,
-- Receiving an additional \$30,000 in NCCD funding as 2 students requiring substantial adjustments transition to extensive,
+* Receiving an additional $30,000 in NCCD funding as 2 students requiring substantial adjustments transition to extensive,

 Then the time benefits:

-- Remove the need for NCCD compliance as this is all built-in, and available to the business managers and principal via a login,
+* Remove the need for NCCD compliance as this is all built-in, and available to the business managers and principal via a login,
-- Remove the need for NCCD audit preparation - this took 4 weeks and 2 staff last year!
+* Remove the need for NCCD audit preparation - this took 4 weeks and 2 staff last year!
-- Reduce the Student Planning meetings duration by 50% - last year we spent most of our time just collecting all the adjustment notes,
+* Reduce the Student Planning meetings duration by 50% - last year we spent most of our time just collecting all the adjustment notes,
-- Reduce the overhead of RFF dedicated to NCCD adjustments for stage co-ordinators,
+* Reduce the overhead of RFF dedicated to NCCD adjustments for stage coordinators,
-- Reduce the administration time allocated to preparing "Learning and Enhancement notes" for casual staff,
+* Reduce the administration time allocated to preparing "Learning and Enhancement notes" for casual staff,
-- Remove the support responsibilities of the ICT team to support the current manual system.
+* Remove the support responsibilities of the ICT team to support the current manual system.

 </div>